lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * MAX_ACK_REQUEST value

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
-This is needed because the padding bits of the last fragment are included in the MIC conputation.
+This is needed because the padding bits of the last fragment are included in the MIC computation.

 * Note on the "C-bit bump": When fragmenting in ACK-on-Error or ACK-Always mode, it is expected that the last window (called All-1 window) will not be fully utilised, i.e. there won't be fragments with all FCN values from MAX_WIND_FCN downto 1 and finally All-1.